changtaoshuai/Marketing_Analytics/README.md

 df['reviews'] = df['reviews'].apply(stemming)
 ```

-After the text cleaning, I import machine learning packages.
-Then we are ready to go!
+After the text cleaning, I imported machine learning packages and defined a function that calculated accuracy of confusion matrices.
+This allowed model's prediction results to be within one star difference.
+To be more specific, if a review is 4 stars, a prediction of 3 stars or 5 stars is accurate.
 #### Modeling
 ```python
 from sklearn.feature_extraction.text import TfidfVectorizer